-semble those in people, pet dogs are valuable informants for other reasons.
-Compared with humans, they have compressed life spans, so scientists can more quickly determine whether a new prevention strategy or therapy has a good chance of improving human survival rates.
-Finally, although veterinarians today are far better equipped to treat cancer than they used to be, the standard treatments for many canine tumors remain ineffective.
-Because most pet cancer diagnoses end in death, dog owners are often eager to enroll their animals in clinical trials that could save their pets' life-and possibly provide the necessary evidence to move a promising therapy to human clinical trials.
+pared with humans, they have compressed life spans, so scientists can more quickly determine whether a new prevention strategy or therapy has a good chance of improving human survival rates.
+Finally, although veterinarians today are far better equipped to treat cancer than they used to be, the standard treatments for the most aggressive canine tumors remain ineffective.
+Because of this, dog owners are often eager to enroll their animals in clinical trials that could save their pets' life and possibly provide the necessary evidence to move a promising therapy to human clinical trials.